-In most cases, cataracts cannot be prevented, but there are steps to take to ensure that your dog’s vision can be preserved, especially if they are caused by a medical condition like diabetes.
+In most cases, you cannot prevent cataracts, but there are ways to ensure that your dog’s vision is preserved, especially if a medical condition like diabetes causes it.
+These include:

 - Examine your dog’s eyes regularly.

-- Take your dog to the vet if his eyes look cloudy or bluish-gray.
+- Take your dog to the vet if their eyes look cloudy or bluish-gray.

-- Take your dog to the vet if you suspect she’s having trouble seeing.
+- Take your dog to the vet if you suspect they're having trouble seeing.

 - If possible, find out the medical history of your dog’s parents, since cataracts are often inherited.